p3palazzo/comparative-histories/chapter.md

 However, building archaeology is still the study of buildings from the past, with the incidental task of supporting conservation.
-It might even be discounted as a supporting discipline of heritage conservation rather than as historical scholarship on its own right [@tenreiro:2023fall].
+It might even be discounted as a supporting discipline of heritage conservation rather than as historical scholarship on its own right.
+On a political level,
+@tenreiro:2023fall [223] argued, the pedagogical emphasis on construction history was a way of hollowing out the critical content of architectural history.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *